22nd August, 2024

 The CDM 2015 duty holders are:

-While there are 5 duty holders defined under CDM, there could be multiple designers and contractors appointed on a construction project.
+While there are 5 duty holders defined under CDM, there can be multiple designers and contractors appointed on a construction project.
 This means that there can be many more than 5 duty holders on site.
 You might have 3 designers, and 5 contractors for example.
-This is one of the reasons why there are two principal duty holders, the principal designer and the principal contractor.

 Each duty holder must coordinate and cooperate with other duty holders, to share information, like health and safety hazards and risks, and work together to achieve health and safety goals.